The Undergraduate Neuroscience Conference

 2:30pm - 4:30pm - Poster Session, Graduate Program Information Tables & Social

-Further information will be posted here as it becomes available, but you can also contact Adam Johnson, Professor of Psychology, Bethel University with any questions about MidBrains or the MidBrains 2014 conference.
+Further information will be posted here as it becomes available, but you can also contact Adam Johnson, Professor of Psychology at Bethel University with any questions about MidBrains or the MidBrains 2014 conference.